-In situations where non-prescribed medication needs to be given at school, parents/guardians must complete the Administration of Over the Counter Medication form, available at the back of this handbook, on the district website, or from the school nurse.
+In situations where non-prescribed medication needs to be given at school, parents/guardians must complete the Administration of Non-Prescribed Medication form (available at the back of this handbook, on the district website, or from the school nurse).
 All non-prescribed and prescribed drugs must be brought by a parent/guardian to school in their original container and given to the nurse with written authorization.